Wavelyio/wavely-docs/api/sms-api.md

     This is because the telecommunications network sends that number of SMS behind-the-scenes.

 !!! bug
-    The `smsCount` variable always returns -1 until the data is properly transferred.
+    The `smsCount` variable always returns -1 — We are working on improving this.